plrlhb12/My-RNA-Seq-project/README.md

  2.Shell scripts for hisat2-stringtie

- 3 Shell scripts for intron retension analysis
+ 3.Shell scripts for intron retension analysis

- 4. R scripts for differential expression analysis using DESeq2
+ 4.R scripts for differential expression analysis using DESeq2

- 5. Single cell RNA-Seq with sample data using Seurat3
+ 5.R scriptis for Single cell RNA-Seq with sample data using Seurat3